-- 4.8 Given a scenario involving merchandise sold "as-is," identify the technical requirements the issuer must meet to initiate the dispute. - 4.9 Given a scenario where a cardholder cancels not-as-described services, then continues to utilize the service, identify the next steps to resolve the dispute. - 4.10 Given a scenario about Dispute Condition 13.4: Counterfeit Merchandise, where the merchant claims the cardholder did not attempt to resolve or return the merchandise, identify the potential recourse. - 4.11 Given a scenario with a dispute involving binary/investment/cryptocurrency, identify the documentation the acquirer should provide to show support services were not misrepresented. - 4.12 Given a scenario involving Dispute Condition 13.7: Cancelled Merchandise/Services, where the merchant has provided evidence of disclosure, identify the documentation that supports proper disclosure. - 4.13 Given a scenario involving original credit transaction that was refused by the recipient, identify the potential dispute condition that should be followed. - 4.14 Given a scenario involving Dispute Condition 13.9: Non-Receipt of Cash, identify the information that could potentially invalidate the issuer's dispute.
+- 4.8 Given a scenario involving merchandise sold "as-is," identify the technical requirements the issuer must meet to initiate the dispute. - 4.9 Given a scenario where a cardholder cancels "not-as-described" services, then continues to utilize the service, identify the next steps to resolve the dispute. - 4.10 Given a scenario about Dispute Condition 13.4: Counterfeit Merchandise, where the merchant claims the cardholder did not attempt to resolve or return the merchandise, identify the potential recourse. - 4.11 Given a scenario with a dispute involving a purchase through a trial period, identify the documentation the acquirer should provide to show the cardholder was aware of future/additional charges. - 4.12 Given a scenario involving Dispute Condition 13.7: Cancelled Merchandise/Services, where the merchant has provided evidence of disclosure, identify the documentation that supports proper disclosure. - 4.13 Given a scenario involving original credit transaction that was refused by the recipient, identify the potential dispute condition that should be followed. - 4.14 Given a scenario involving Dispute Condition 13.9: Non-Receipt of Cash, identify the information that could potentially invalidate the issuer's dispute.